Student Housing Tips for Living Off-Campus

 This is an extremely important step and something that students consistently leave until the last minute.
 While you’re waiting for your university decisions, make a plan for how you can pay for your UK studies.
 This may include a combination of the following:

 • Check the UK university websites for available university scholarships.
-Ask your Canada Law from Abroad advisor for help if you’re not sure where to find these!
+Ask your Canada Law From Abroad advisor for help if you’re not sure where to find these!

 • Many universities will release these in the late winter or early spring so apply early to avoid disappointment!
 Even if you’re not 100% sure whether you’ll be attending or not: apply for scholarships!
 You’ll be thankful you did when the summertime arrives.